blics18/SendGrid/README.md

 - clear.go: Clears the Bloom Filter by accessing the endpoint localhost:8082/clearBF.
 - check.go: Passes userid and list of emails to localhost:8082/checkBF to check if they are in the Bloom Filter.
 - server.go: Retreives JSON data, parses, and populates BF with it.
+- server_test.go: Unit testing

+## How to test:

+  1. Make sure all installation files are present (see "Installation")
+  2. Change into directory of server_test.go
+  3. In the terminal, type "go test"